-The bright side is that there is a state lottery, which could provide an avenue for legalization down the road.
+The state also has a state lottery, which could provide an avenue for commercial legalization down the road.

 It’s difficult to determine which online sportsbooks will launch in Wisconsin, given that sports betting is still illegal.
 However, we can provide a best guess by looking at nearby states and other jurisdictions across the country that have sportsbooks.

 We can build a list of potential online operators just by looking at other states like Illinois, New Jersey and Pennsylvania.